 Day 1 - Arrive Tehran, transfer to hotel to check-in as our tour leader does a quick brief on what to expect in the coming days.

-Day 2-4 (B,L,D) - From Tehran, we head down south toward Isfahan to visit some of the oldest and most photogenic mud clay villages in Iran where we will be photographing them in beautiful morning light and also during blue hour.
-No visit to Iran is complete without a visit to some of the most beautiful places of worship on the planet, with its intricate artwork and porcelain work including the Vank Cathedral, Jameh and Imam Mosques and more.
+Day 2-5 (B,L,D) - From Tehran, we head down south toward Isfahan to visit some of the oldest and most photogenic mud clay villages in Iran where we will be photographing them in beautiful morning light and also during blue hour.
+No visit to Iran is complete without a visit to some of the most beautiful places of worship on the planet, with its intricate artwork and porcelain work including the Jame and Imam Mosques.
 We also spend some time photographing the bridges of Isfahan, one of the best places to do street and morning photography.
 From Isfahan, we transfer to Yazd, another cultural hub where we will learn more about the mysterious wind towers, water reservoirs and witness some of the earliest man made caves in this part of the world.

 **Itinerary subjected to change